scimusmn/send-temperature/README.md

 Configure your Zabbix server to accept a custom data point.

 1. Configuration > Hosts
-1. Create a new item in the host you will be monitoring
+1. Create a new item in the host you will be monitoring.
 1. Name = Ambient air temperature
 1. Type = Zabbix trapper
 1. This script will send that data through using `TA0P` as the key.